davekelbe/invenio/README.md

 # invenio

-Image processing toolbox for recovering erased writing from ancient documents (Matlab/IDL/ENVI)
+invenio is an image processing toolbox for recovering erased writing from ancient documents

+invenio stands for image visualization and enhancement for new insight and opportunity

+Written in Matlab/IDL/ENVI.